After our latest XPDTN3 trip to the Pyrenees mountains, we felt it was time to look for lower elevations, and enjoy the sea breeze for a while…

 Climbing at the feet of Rocacorba on gravel might be shorter than the classic “roadie” version, but a few steep pitches get you wishing for more gears, so be prepared for some “big cog” moments here and there.
 Anyway, traction is good and the terrain is high-speed if your legs want to cooperate…

-And special thanks to Lluís Hortet at Hotel Nord 1901, and the crew at Rocacorba Cycling for helping with the logistics and making us feel at home
+And special thanks to Lluís Hortet at Hotel Nord 1901, and the crew at Rocacorba Cycling and Xavier at The Cycling Culture for helping with the logistics and making us feel at home

 Location: Girona, Spain